pyepics/pyepics/doc/devices.rst

    :param pvname: prefix name (no '.VAL' needed!) of Epics Process Variable  for a Motor
    :type pvname: string
-   :param timeout:  time (in seconds) to wait befoe giving up trying to connect.
+   :param timeout:  time (in seconds) to wait before giving up trying to connect.
    :type timeout: float

 Once created, a Motor should be ready to use.